-The Compensation Committee held one formal meeting in 2022, and several informal discussions over phone and by email regarding compensation related matters.
-The Compensation Committee consists of three (3) directors, all of whom are independent as defined by the applicable NASDAQ and SEC rules.
-During 2022, the members of the Compensation Committee were Ms. Hammond, Mr. Mackovak, and Mr. Tkacz.
+The Compensation Committee held two formal meeting in 2023.
+The Compensation Committee consists of two (2) directors, all of whom are independent as defined by the applicable NASDAQ and SEC rules.
+During 2023, the members of the Compensation Committee were Ms. Hammack and Mr. Tkacz.
 The Compensation Committee reviews human resource policies, establishes the compensation for the Chief Executive Officer and other executive officers, reviews salary recommendations, grants stock based compensation, and approves other personnel matters, which are in excess of management's authority.

 None of the Company's executive officers served on the Compensation Committee and none of the members of the Compensation Committee serves or has served as an officer or employee of the Company.
-The charter of the Compensation Committee can be found on the Company's website at http://www.unitedsecuritybank.com by clicking "About Us" and then "Governance."
+The charter of the Compensation Committee can be found on the Company's website at www.unitedsecuritybank.com by clicking "About Us" and then "Governance."